jackson15j/programming_notes/python_notes.md

 * XSS (cross-site scripting) is covered by the [Jinja2] templating engine.
 * Works with [Twisted].
 * [Github: flask].
+* An async package was built (but is no longer maintained or production ready):
+  [Flask-aiohttp], [Github: Flask-aiohttp].

 [Django]
 --------